Optimal Pure Differentially Private Sparse Histograms in Deterministic Linear Time: Introduction

-\paragraph{Organization} The remainder of the paper is organized as follows. \Cref{sec:problem-description} formally introduces the problem. \Cref{sec:preliminaries} presents the relevant probability distributions and several building blocks used in our algorithms. \Cref{sec:dp-sparse-histogram} describes our private sparse histogram algorithm.
-We deliberately present this algorithm before introducing our noise sampling techniques in \cref{sec:private-noise-samplers}, to foreground the main result.
-This reordering does not affect the flow of the paper, as the histogram section is self-contained and can be read independently of the sampler's implementation details.
-A protocol-style extension of the sparse histogram algorithm to the MPC setting appears in \cref{subsec:mpc-circuit-sparse-hist}.
-Finally, \cref{sec:related work} provides a comprehensive review of related work.
+The remainder of the paper is organized as follows. \Cref{sec:problem-description} formally introduces the problem. \Cref{sec:preliminaries} reviews the relevant probability distributions and a key building block used in our algorithms.
+Due to space constraints, we present only our private sparse histogram algorithm in \cref{sec:dp-sparse-histogram} and defer the description of our noise-sampling procedures to \cref{sec:private-noise-samplers}.
+This reordering does not affect the exposition, as \cref{sec:dp-sparse-histogram} is self-contained and can be read independently of the sampler implementation details.
+The circuit realization of our sparse histogram algorithm appears in \cref{subsec:mpc-circuit-sparse-hist}.
+Finally, \cref{sec:related work} provides a comprehensive overview of related work.